By: CS2113-T16-4 Since: Aug 2018 Licence: MIT

 model.updateFilteredScheduleList(employeeIdPredicate);

-For each schedule in the filtered schedule list for (Schedule schedule : model.getFilteredScheduleList() if the leave and year matches the one to be calculated, it increments the number of leaves numLeaves.
+For each schedule in the filtered schedule list for (Schedule schedule : model.getFilteredScheduleList()

 ...